Skip to content

 Under the new Renters Rights Bill, superior landlords will be liable for rent repayment orders.
 Landlords should therefore exercise caution when entering rent-to-rent arrangements and ensure due diligence is carried out.
 While guaranteed rent and reduced administrative involvement may be appealing, these arrangements could result in higher costs due to rent repayment orders, far exceeding any potential savings.

 Furthermore, the period covered by RROs will increase from 12 months to 24 months, and tenants will have two years to apply for an order.
+Meaning that a tenant could apply for a RRO in respect of a breach and, if found liable, the landlord could have to repay to the tenant 24 months’ of rent.

 The Bill also introduces new offences that could lead to a rent repayment order, including: